Cognonto/CWPK/README.md

 #### Part 2: Beginning The Efforts

   - CWPK \#16: Planning the Project
+  - CWPK \#17: Choosing and Installing an OWL API
   -  More to come . . . .

 #### Part 3: Basic Extraction and Module Routines